manarfahad13/BookSense/README.md

 # Book Sense: Uncover Your Ideal Reads
 Book Sense is an AI-powered book recommendation system that helps readers find books matching their interests.
-By analyzing genre, author, and user behavior using Prolog, it provides personalized and accurate book suggestions.
+By analyzing genre, author, and user behavior using __Prolog__, it provides personalized and accurate book suggestions.
 This enhances user engagement and satisfaction by simplifying the search for enjoyable reads.

 # System Diagram
 ![image](https://github.com/user-attachments/assets/f5a88670-0f1c-41ed-8933-99891fba54c3)